vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ```
 ###Dependencies
 - Need to add proper maven parent and dependencies
-- Using "starter" module dependencies → as transitive dependencies bundles versions which are tested to work well together
+- Using "starter" module dependencies → using transitive dependencies bundles versions which are tested to work well together
 - spring-boot-starter, spring-boot-starter-web, spring-boot-starter-test, ...
 - Parent pom defines all the dependencies using dependency management, specific versions are not defined in our pom.xml
-- Only version which needs to be specifically declared is parent pom version
+- The only version which needs to be specifically declared is parent pom version

 ```xml
 <dependency>